mamift/shakesta/README.txt

 4. grabs all deals that began at the beginning of this week (a week defined as being Sun to Sat, not paginated)
 5. show only one particular deal, by id number (provide the id number after /show/) i.e.
 	- www.shakesta.com/api/v1.1/deals/show/29
+6. show all deal categories
+7. show deals for a single category (paginated, add ?page=2 for more data)